effector/effector/documentation/src/content/docs/en/api/effector/createStore.md

    - **`name`**: Optional argument.
 Store name.
 [Babel-plugin][babel] can determine it from the store variable name if the name is not explicitly passed in the configuration.<br/><br/>
    - **`sid`**: Optional argument.
 Unique store identifier.
 [It's used to distinguish stores between different environments][storeSid].
 When using [Babel-plugin][babel], it's set automatically.<br/><br/>
    - **`updateFilter`**:
      Optional argument.
-A function that prevents store updates if it returns `false`.
+A [pure function][pureFn] that prevents store updates if it returns `false`.
 Should be used when the standard update prevention (if the value to be written to the store equals `undefined` or the current store value) is insufficient.

      <br/>